|

 1777 March 6 |

-Birth of David Haston:* Daniel's oldest
+Birth of David Haston:* Daniel's oldest known son was born early

-seems a bit unusual that David was born in VA (according to his own
+in the Revolutionary War years.
+It seems a bit unusual that David was

-statement in the 1850 Van Buren County, TN census) during the
+born in VA (according to his own statement in the 1850 Van Buren County,

-Revolutionary War and his father fought for the NC army during the same
+TN census) during the Revolutionary War IF his father fought for the

-war.
-That certainly would not have been impossible, because of the
+North Carolina army during the same war.
+That would not have been

-regiments from one state to recruit heavily from bordering states. *Source: David Haston's Bible records. --------- Note: A published biographical sketch of Daniel Haston's grandson, William Carroll Haston, says that there were thirteen children in Daniel's family.
+Daniel Haston. *Source: David Haston's Bible records. --------- Note: A published biographical sketch of Daniel Haston's grandson, William Carroll Haston, says that there were thirteen children in Daniel's family.
 If that is accurate, there are several of his children that have never been identified by Haston family researchers. |

 |